-Meghan McElvy represents clients in a broad range of matters with a primary focus on energy litigation and regulatory and administrative proceedings.
+Meghan McElvy is skilled in representing clients in a broad range of matters with a primary focus on energy litigation and regulatory and administrative proceedings.
 She also handles disputes relating to construction and manufacturing defects and personal injuries.

-Ms. McElvy advises energy clients on most aspects of legal and operational issues arising from the development of shale plays throughout Texas, including disputes about oil and gas leases, royalty obligations, surface use, mineral title, service contractors, joint operating and joint development agreements, unit designations, commingling, and allocation wells.
-Her practice also extends offshore, where she routinely counsels clients about offshore decommissioning obligations for Gulf of Mexico E&P facilities.
+Ms. McElvy advises energy clients on most aspects of legal and operational issues arising from the development of shale plays and horizontal drilling throughout Texas, including disputes about oil and gas leases, joint operating and joint development agreements, participation agreements, royalty obligations, surface use, mineral title, service contractors, commingling and allocation wells.
+Her practice also extends offshore, where she counsels clients about offshore decommissioning obligations for Gulf of Mexico E&P facilities.
 Ms. McElvy also routinely represents clients in contested regulatory proceedings before the Texas Public Utility Commission and Texas Railroad Commission concerning rates, permits, and licensing or abandonment of energy infrastructure.
 Her clients include Shell Oil Company, Chevron, EOG Resources, Murphy Oil Corporation, Marathon Oil Company, CenterPoint Energy, and others.

 In addition to energy litigation, Ms. McElvy represents commercial and industrial clients concerning construction and manufacturing defects, warranties and material and mechanic's liens.

 Following graduation from law school, Ms. McElvy served as a law clerk to the Honorable Andrew S. Hanen of the United States District Court for the Southern District of Texas.
-Prior to law school, she worked as a distribution analyst for Motiva Enterprises, LLC (a joint venture between Shell Oil Company and Saudi Refining) in Port Everglades, Florida.
+Prior to law school, she worked as a distribution analyst in a multi-terminal tank farm for Motiva Enterprises, LLC (a joint venture between Shell Oil Company and Saudi Refining) in Port Everglades, Florida.